-While your bird rests, pour the contents of the roasting pan into a fat separator like this one.
+While your bird rests, pour the contents of the roasting pan into a fat separator like this one (affiliate link).
 The strainer at the top will catch big pieces of fat and food, allowing the juices down into the separator.
 The plug in the spout forces the fat to separate from the juices.
 They’ll rise to the top after a minute or so.
 Then, pull the plug out and pour the separated juices into a saucepan for making a delicious pan gravy.

 This is also the perfect time to put the biscuits and dinner rolls into the oven!

-Now you have tips for roasting a whole chicken or turkey!
+Now you have tips for how to roast a whole chicken or turkey!